ClassicCollins/portfolio-optimization/BLANK_README.md

 This project focuses on constructing and optimizing a five-asset portfolio, utilizing a mix of value and growth stocks.
 The portfolio includes assets from both the technology and pharmaceutical industries.

 ### Project Overview
-This notebook demonstrates the process of portfolio optimization using the Markowitz mean-variance optimization framework.
+This project demonstrates the process of portfolio optimization using the Markowitz mean-variance optimization framework.
 The goal is to allocate investments across a portfolio of selected stocks to achieve the best possible balance between expected return and risk.
 Sounds good right :smile:

 ### Portfolio Composition